adamLutPhi/MachineLearner/README.md

 ## Papers Used

--The Ziggurat paper: `A modified ziggurat algorithm for generating exponentially and normally distributed pseudorandom numbers` (including the author's view on the [Tail generation issue](https://github.com/adamwillisXanax/DeepLearner/discussions/12))
+-The Ziggurat paper, by Christopher D McFarland : `A modified ziggurat algorithm for generating exponentially and normally distributed pseudorandom numbers` (including the author's view on the [Tail generation issue](https://github.com/adamwillisXanax/DeepLearner/discussions/12))

 Please Review paper,on p.3: